wecassidy/AnalogShield/README.md

 ## DAC and ADC
 ### `analog_write(channel, voltage, correct=True)`: output constant voltage
 This method sets the value of one of the DACs.
-The channel can be specified as an integer or `"all"` to set all channels to the same level.
 Voltage is expected as a float.
 If the optional parameter `correct` is `True`, the method will apply the correction function that was determined when the DAC was calibrated (see the section on calibration for details on that process).
 If the DAC hasn't yet been calibrated, a warning will be printed.

 Example use:
 ```python